Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 Collisions can be the cause of Small Dents

 Look closely at your dent.
 If you can see another colour of paint in your dent, there is a good chance that another vehicle has bumped into yours.
-Although this may be alarming, the other vehicle’s paint will normally rub off and so long as your paint has not cracked and the impact scratching is not too severe, these dents can be repaired with paintless dent repair.
+Although this may be alarming, the other vehicle’s paint will usually rub off, and so long as your paint has not cracked and the impact scratching is not too severe, these dents can be repaired with paintless dent repair.

 Door Dings are a Common Cause of Small Dents

-In terms of the repairability of door dings, the same rules apply as a small dent repair from a collision.
-There is often some impact scratching on the surface from the other door coming into contact with your vehicle and sometimes even a trace of other paint left behind.
+In terms of the repairability of door dings, the same rules apply as for a small dent repair from a collision.
+There is often some impact from scratching on the surface from the other door coming into contact with your vehicle, and sometimes even a trace of other paint left behind.
 So long as the paint has not cracked, there isn’t any severe creasing in the dent, and the area behind the dent can be accessed, door dings can be repaired with paintless dent repair.

 Hail Damage can be Repaired with Paintless Dent Repair